Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 Matrix Vector Multiply Configuration Parameters
 -----------------------------------------------

-For the Matrix Vector Multiply (GeMV) library element, use the following list of configurable parameters and default values.
+For the Matrix Vector Multiply (GEMV) library element, use the following list of configurable parameters and default values.

 .. table:: Matrix Vector Multiply Configuration Parameters